 Diuretics help relieve water retention by encouraging you to pee more often, decreasing the overall amount of fluid in your body.
 While many of the substances we consume daily, like coffee, may already be diuretics, you can also consider taking natural diuretics like dandelion, hawthorn, and green and black tea.

-You can also reduced water retention through other changes to your lifestyle
+Apart from making changes to your diet, you can also reduce water retention through other changes to your lifestyle.

 7. Get Active